Are you looking to immerse yourself in Irish culture, history, and heritage?

 Enjoy a sensational lunch or dinner in the award-winning restaurant, or a snack in Jack Fenn Courtyard Café and Bistro.

 Experience the eclectic Marshall Doran Collection, which will take you to down into the dungeons of the castle and showcases one of the finest collections of arms and armour, fossils and antiques in Ireland.

 5. See Mayo’s ancient Céide Fields history brought to life at the Belderrig Valley Experience

 Experience the excitement of discovery and of hands-on research in the most intensely researched thirty kilometres of the entire Wild Atlantic Way – the Céide Fields – at the Belderrig Research and Study Centre.

 In this day-long archaeological experience you will be introduced to the excitement of discovery in the outdoor ‘laboratory’ with guided walks, demonstrations and hands-on data collection which includes turf cutting and other activities.
 Indoors at the Research Centre laboratories examine your findings with cutting-edge scientific equipment.

 Examine the ring patterns of the trees for knowledge of the age of the tree when it died, whether blown down, burnt or died of natural causes.
 Identify some of the billion grains of botanical information (pollen) contained in a sod of turf.

-For more information and for bookings, contact Declan Caulfield on 087 2515292 or visit www.belderrigvalley.com/
+For more information and for bookings, contact Declan Caulfield on +35387 2515292 or visit www.belderrigvalley.com.

-On your visit, you can enjoy an interactive tour of the working mill, followinga turbulent and fascinating history, finishing with a tour of the working mill where master craftspeople are at work on some of the world’s finest weaves using techniques and traditions passed down through generations to create contemporary blankets, garments and products that are sought after worldwide.
+On your visit, you can enjoy an interactive tour of the working mill, followinga turbulent and fascinating history, where master craftspeople work on some of the world’s finest weaves using techniques and traditions passed down through generations to create contemporary blankets, garments and products that are sought after worldwide.